Wonderful integrates with:

 What are payment processing services?

-Payment processing services facilitate the safe and efficient transfer of payments from a customer's account to that of a merchant.
+Payment processing services facilitate the safe and efficient transfer of payments from a customer's account to a merchant.
 These services are provided by FCA-authorised payment processors and handle essential tasks such as authorising and managing transactions, preventing fraud, ensuring compliance with regulations, and settling funds, which results in smooth and secure transactions.

 How do payment processing services work?